 Money is no object – or so it seems

-Healthcare in the US consumed 17.9% of the overall economy in 2011.
+Healthcare in the US consumed 17.9% of the overall economy in 2016.
+We spend an average of $10,348 per person – more than $3.3 trillion total – compared with $5,169 per person for other rich countries.
 More significantly, that’s also roughly twice the percentage of economic output that is spent by other OECD countries on healthcare.

 Much like a cancer, the healthcare share is expected to grow to 20% of the economy by 2021.
-With the roll out of Obamacare, I’d say that number is an optimistic one at that.
+With the advent of Obamacare, I’d say that number is an optimistic one at that.